Filling station: History

-The first filling station was the city pharmacy in Wiesloch, Germany, where Bertha Benz refilled the tank of the first automobile on its maiden trip from Mannheim to Pforzheim back in 1888.
-Shortly thereafter other pharmacies sold gasoline as a side business.
+The first known filling station was the city pharmacy in Wiesloch, Germany, where Bertha Benz refilled the tank of the first automobile on its maiden trip from Mannheim to Pforzheim back in 1888.
+Shortly thereafter, other pharmacies sold gasoline as a side business.
 Since 2008 the Bertha Benz Memorial Route commemorates this event.

 Brazil

 The first "posto de gasolina" of South America was opened in Santos, São Paulo, Brazil, in 1920.
 It was located on Ana Costa Avenue, in front of the beach, in a corner that is located by the Hotel Atlântico, which occupies its area nowadays.
 It was owned by Esso and brought by Antonio Duarte Moreira, a taxi entrepreneur.

 Russia

 In Russia, the first filling stations appeared in 1911, when the Imperial Automobile Society signed an agreement with the partnership "Br.
 Nobel".
-By 1914 about 440 stations functioned in major cities across the country.
+By 1914, about 440 stations functioned in major cities across the country.

-In the mid-1960s in Moscow there were about 250 stations.
+In the mid-1960s, in Moscow, there were about 250 stations.
 A significant boost in retail network development occurred with the mass launch of the car "Zhiguli" at the Volga Automobile Plant, which was built in Tolyatti in 1970.
-Gasoline for other than non-private cars was sold for ration cards only.
+Gasoline for anything other than non-private cars was sold only with ration cards.
 This type of payment system stopped in the midst of perestroika in the early 1990s.

-Since the saturation of automobile filling stations in Russia is insufficient and lags behind the leading countries of the world, there is a need to accommodate new stations in the cities and along the roads of different levels.
+Since the saturation of automobile filling stations in Russia is insufficient and lags behind that of leading countries, there is a need to add new stations in cities and along roads at different levels.